Self-Supply Renewable Energy in Chile

 Title: Self-Supply Renewable Energy in Chile (SSRE)

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) and UK Department of Energy and Climate Change as part of the NAMA Facility
+Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) and UK Department of Business, Energy and Industrial Strategy and the European Commission as part of the NAMA Facility

-Lead executing agency: Technical components: Chilean Ministry of Energy and Centre for Innovation and Promotion of Sustainable Energy (CIFES); financial components: Chilean Economic Development Agency (CORFO) (implemented by KfW Development Bank)
+Lead executing agency: Technical components: Chilean Ministry of Energy; financial components: Chilean Economic Development Agency (CORFO) (implemented by KfW Development Bank)

 Against the backdrop of rapid economic growth in Chile, the principle source of greenhouse gas emissions in the country is its energy sector.
 At the same time, there is great potential for reducing CO2 emissions through the use of renewable energies.